adoptingbitcoin/2022/content/speakers/GregFoss.md

 ---
 name: "Greg <br>Foss"
-function: Macro Analyst
+function: Looking Glass Education
-img: gregfoss.png
+img: gregfoss1.png
 twitter: 'FossGregfoss'
-showPage: false
+showPage: true
 ---

-# Javier Bastardo
+# Greg Foss

-Pierre is a co-founder of the Nakamoto Institute.
-He also hosts the Noded podcast together with Michael Goldstein.
-Pierre was also responsible for overseeing the integration of Lightning Network in the major Kraken exchange and is an outspoken advocate for the adoption of Lightning at exchanges.
+Greg has been active as a credit risk trader for 35 years and is currently an executive at Validus Power with focus on Bitcoin Strategy.
 <br><br>

 ## Dive deeper